Heather/gentoo-gnome/README.md

 Pantheon
 --------

- - [This fix](http://elementaryos.stackexchange.com/questions/1946/have-application-menu-open-up-with-only-windows-key/2083#2083) was used for the Super_L key.
- - Entries from `/usr/share/gnome/autoload` are loaded.
+ - Entries from `/usr/share/gnome/autostart` are loaded.

 Here is an example `.xinitrc`: